 With luck, the commission’s findings could herald positives changes, both for consumers and the financial industries.

 The future of banking in Australia

-The inquisition into banking practices could also signal wider systematic change, with loan and credit conditions tightening as the banks are forced to become more ‘responsible’.
+The examination into banking practices could also signal wider systematic change, with loan and credit conditions tightening as the banks are forced to become more ‘responsible’.
 A system that balances opportunity and risk could be the best way forward to even out profits and consumer welfare.

-Here at Markets & Money we continue to run a sceptical eye over the banks, the credit market and Aussie housing regularly, to make sure you’re never vulnerable to the disasters banks get themselves into all too often.
+Here at Markets & Money we continue to run a skeptical eye over the banks, the credit market and Aussie housing regularly, to make sure you’re never vulnerable to the disasters banks get themselves into all too often.